aqeel-saeed/laravel_todo_web_app/README.md

 ## Todo Laravel App

 A very simple task management web application built using Laravel.

-With My Tasks, you can create, edit, delete, and filter tasks by their status.
+With this app, you can create, edit, delete, and filter tasks by their status.

 ![Task List](/screenshots/index.png)

 # Features